-Kalman filter and cousins, recursive estimation, predictive state models.
+Kalman-Bucy filter and variants, recursive estimation, predictive state models, Data assimilation.
 A particular sub-field of signal processing for models with hidden state.

 In statistics terms, the state filters are a kind of online-updating hierarchical model for sequential observations of a dynamical system where the random state is unobserved, but you can get an optimal estimate of it based on incoming measurements and known parameters.

-A unifying feature of all these is by assuming a sparse influence graph between observations and dynamics, that you can estimate behaviour using effiicent message passing.
+A unifying feature of all these is by assuming a sparse influence graph between observations and dynamics, that you can estimate behaviour using efficient message passing.

 The classic Kalman filter (Kalm60) assumes a linear model with Gaussian noise, although it might work with not-quite Gaussian, not-quite linear models if you prod it.
 You can extend this flavour to somewhat more general dynamics.

-If you are doing telemetry then you probably know a prori that your model is not linear in this case, and extensions are advisable.
+If you are doing telemetry then you probably know a priori that your model is not linear in this case, and extensions are advisable.

 Non-linear dynamical systems

-Upshot is, the non-linear extensions don’t usually rely on non-Gaussian conjugate distributions and anlytic forms, but rather do some Gaussian/linear approximation, or use randomised methods such as particle filters.
+Upshot is, the non-linear extensions don’t usually rely on non-Gaussian conjugate distributions and analytic forms, but rather do some Gaussian/linear approximation, or use randomised methods such as particle filters.

 Other interesting state filters

-Note that state filters can also do approximate gaussian process regresssion, apparently.
+Note that state filters can also do approximate gaussian process regression, apparently.
+See Särkka’s work.